Sunday, October 26, 2008

 Happy 2008

 A great start to the New Year.
 The predicted snowstorm wasn't bad here and my studio is getting marginally tidier every day.
-Neither my husband nor my mother in law would agree with me, but I know it's getting better.
 I bought a shoe organizer on sale this weekend, and have attached shipping labels by clothespins to each pocket.
 I'm going to put rubber stamps in it, I think, and will stamp each shipping tag with the stamps in their pockets.

 I organized my postcards into a sample album for the store I'll be teaching at,